On two-distillable Werner states: Introduction

-In Section \ref{4-Matrice} we express $\Phi$ as a function of four matrices $X,Y,U,V$ of order $d$, where $X=[x_1,\ldots,x_d]$, etc. The formula that we obtain for $\Phi$ is very attractive and looks simple, but proving that $\Phi\ge0$ remains a challenge.
+In section \ref{4-Matrice} we obtain the formula (\ref{Fi:4-mat}) which expresses $\Phi$ as a function of four matrices $X,Y,U,V$ of order $d$, where $X=[~x_1~x_2~\cdots~x_d~]$, etc. From this formula we deduce that $\Phi$ is invariant under an action of the product of two copies of the unitary group $\Un(d)$.

-In Section \ref{Matrica} we compute the matrix $H$ of $\Phi$ when the latter is viewed as a hermitian quadratic form in the $2d^2$ complex entries of $U$ and $V$.
+In section \ref{Matrica} we compute the matrix $H=H(X,Y)$ of $\Phi$ when the latter is viewed as a hermitian quadratic form in the $2d^2$ complex entries of $U$ and $V$.
 The entries of $X$ and $Y$ play the role of parameters.
-As expected, Conjecture \ref{hip-3} is equivalent to $H$ being a positive semidefinite matrix.
+We restate Conjecture \ref{hip-3} as Conjecture \ref{hip-4} which asserts that $H\ge0$.
+After partitioning $H$ into four square blocks of order $d^2$, we show that the two diagonal blocks are positive definite matrices.
+We reduce the task of proving that $H\ge0$ to the case where $X$ is a diagonal matrix with positive diagonal entries.
+In the case $d=2$ we prove that $H\ge0$.

-In Section \ref{Dijagonala} we prove that $H(X,Y)\ge0$ when $X$ and $Y$ are diagonal matrices.
+In section \ref{Dijagonala} we prove that, for any $d$, $H(X,Y)\ge0$ when $X$ and $Y$ are diagonal matrices.
 We point out that $H(X,Y)$ is not diagonal even when both $X$ and $Y$ are.
-Since this is done for arbitrary $d\ge3$, and the proof is quite nontrivial, this is an important piece of evidence for the validity of Conjecture \ref{hip-3}.
+Since this is done for arbitrary $d$, and the proof is nontrivial, we view this fact as an important piece of evidence for the validity of Conjecture \ref{hip-3}.

-In Section \ref{Uprosti} we propose much simpler conjecture.
-Namely we replace the condition $H(X,Y)\ge0$ by just $\det H(X,Y)\ne0$ with a mild condition on the pair $(X,Y)$.
-The condition says that the pair $(X,Y)$ is generic which means that the matrices $X$ and $Y$ are linearly independent and that some linear combination of them is nonsingular.
-We prove that this new conjecture implies Conjecture \ref{hip-3}, but we failed to show that they are equivalent.